kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/03-03-500-server-error.md

                 required_scope: ["read"]
   ```
 The APIRule is configured under one host URL with the `/*` wildcard, the specific `/headers` path, and the same `GET` methods, which use different handlers.
-When you try to reach your service, you get the `500 Internal Server Error` response:
+When you try to reach your Service, you get the `500 Internal Server Error` response:

   ```bash
   {"error":{"code":500,"status":"Internal Server Error","request":"e84400db-16b3-4818-9370-f10a6b4f3876","message":"An internal server error occurred, please contact the system administrator"}}
   ```